fistasolutions/openai-agents-fistasolutions/openaiagentssdk/agentswithopenai/02DetailAgent/README.md

 From this example, you'll understand:
 - How to create multiple agents that work together
-- How to use guardrails to check inputs
+- How to use guardrails to check inputs and filter out inappropriate questions
-- How to make agents hand off tasks to other agents
+- How to make agents hand off tasks to other specialist agents
 - How to create structured outputs with Pydantic models
+- How to use async functions with AI agents

 ## 🌈 Next Steps

-Once you've mastered this example, try the Basic Configuration example to learn how to customize your agents even more!
+Once you've mastered this example, try creating your own system of specialized agents that can work together to solve more complex problems!

 Happy coding! 🎉